flyway/flywaydb.org/documentation/learnmore/existing.md

 <pre class="console">&gt; flyway migrate</pre>

-the empty databases will be migrated to the state of production and the others will be left as is.
+against the empty databases (by altering the [url](/documentation/configuration/parameters/url)), they will be migrated to the state of production and the others will be left as is.

-As soon as you add a new migration, it can be applied identically to all databases.
+As soon as you add a new migration, it can be applied identically to any of your databases.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/configuration/envvars">Environment Variables<i class="fa fa-arrow-right"></i></a>